Medicinal, Herbal, and Edible Plants

 MEDICINAL PLANTS OF THE WORLD

 Ben-Erik van Wyk, Michael Wink.
 A comprehensive and scientifically accurate guide to the best-known and most important medicinal plants.
-Includes descriptions of 300+ medicinal plants and their close relatives.
-Each entry includes a description of the plant, the geographical origin, therapeutic category, historical and modern uses, active ingredients, and pharmacological effects.
+Includes descriptions of more than 300 medicinal plants and their close relatives.
+Each entry includes a concise description of the plant, the geographical origin, therapeutic category, historical and modern uses, active ingredients, and pharmacological effects.
 An essential reference guide for anyone with an interest in medicinal plants and their uses.
 6-1/2 x 9-1/2, 480p, 793 color photos, 3 tables, 137 diagrams, 2004.
+OVERSIZE.

 A HANDBOOK OF NATIVE AMERICAN HERBS